 Dughla to Lobuche 1 October 2015

-I had a shocking night’s sleep because of Diamox the altitude sickness tablets, which make you go to the toilet all night.
+I slept badly because of Diamox the altitude sickness tablets, which make you pee all night.
 We left our lodge quite late as we did not have far to walk and also wanted to wait for some of the cloud to clear.
-It was a steep climb up from Dughla.
-After the climb we saw some very large quail type birds called the Tibetan Snow-Cock or Snowbird on the slopes.
+The trek out of Dughla was a steep climb.
+After the climb we spotted some very large quail type birds called the Tibetan Snow-Cock or Snowbird on the slopes.

-Above that there are many cairns or chortens, memorials for all the mountaineers who have died on Everest including Scott Fisher’s memorial.
+Above that there are many cairns or chortens, memorials to the mountaineers who have died on Everest including Scott Fisher’s memorial.
 Some of the climbers made it to the summit and then died on the way down.
 The area is quite beautiful.

 The clouds cleared above the chorten area.
-The landscape became very much like a moonscape with a small stream and also reminiscent of the Scottish Highlands.
+The landscape became very much like a moonscape with a small stream and reminiscent of the Scottish Highlands.

 The walk was only two and a half hours.
-Sam went for a walk to see the Italian weather pyramid.
+The Trainer went to explore the Italian weather pyramid.
 Inside our lodge was very warm with lots of laser-light in the roof letting the heat in.
-I was happy to stay in the lodge and rest up for the next two very big days.
+I stayed in bed happy to rest up for the next two very big days.

 What you mean by shocking night’s sleep is you had a great sleep?
 I hope?
 I’m wondering about diamox.
 I don’t like peeing all night.
 I already do it a lot now, having just one kidney 😭.
 Anyway, did you just start taking it or did you take it from day 1?
 Wow you are getting closer to base camp I assume!